Admyral-Security/admyral/README.md

 - [ ] Multi-tenancy

-### Enterprise Version
-// coming soon

 ### Admyral in <5 Minutes
-// coming soon
+// A demo is coming soon